Blowing Rock holiday gift-wrapping service raises money for food-insecure

 Proceeds from the gift-wrapping service benefit Casting Bread’s work to increase food security for people in need.
 Shoppers may also drop off donations of shelf-stable food at the gift-wrapping station.

-Casting Bread is an IRS-designated 501(c)(3) organization founded in 2006.
+Casting Bread is an IRS-designated 501©(3) organization founded in 2006.
 Casting Bread’s vision is to increase food security with a mission to provide food, compassion and community.

 Each month, Casting Bread distributes an average of 19,000 pounds of food to 640 individuals.